Why Homeowners Should Be Prepared for These Electrical Hazards

 While the vast majority of human-electricity interaction is safe, there are some common issues in the home to look out for.
 Read on to learn the top three common electrical hazards and why they should be avoided.

-Overworked Power Stripspowerstrips
+Overworked Power Strips

 Power strips can be useful, effectively adding outlets to the home.
 Plugging one power strip into an outlet can immediately provide several more outlets to use.
 This is very convenient, and the fact that power strips are pretty cheap just makes things easier.
 But power strips have limitations many people aren’t aware of.
-In fact, overloading a power strip can cause breakers to trip and can even increase the risk of an electrical fire
+In fact, overloading a power strip can cause breakers to trip and can even increase the risk of an electrical fire.

 Power strips can only handle so much amperage, so plugging enough appliances or equipment into them can cause them to overload, which can result in their melting or starting a fire.
 It’s important to never plug one power strip into another.
 Also, never plug things like fridges, toasters, microwaves, hairdryers, or hair straighteners into them.
 It’s also a good idea to check the amperage limit of the power strip and calculate the amperage of all the things getting plugged into it.